rohan-v8rma/Java-Juggernaut/README.md

   This process is known as Finalization in Java.

-  > **_NOTE_**: Clean-up activity means closing the resources associated with that object like Database Connection, Network Connection, or we can say resource de-allocation.
+  > ***Note***: Clean-up activity means closing the resources associated with that object like Database Connection, Network Connection, or we can say resource de-allocation.

   Once the `finalize()` method completes, the Garbage Collector immediately destroys that object.